JoeRyanMBA/StructuredDocs/README.md

 - Frontend (Vercel): `VITE_API_BASE_URL=https://your-backend-domain`
 - Backend (DO): `DATABASE_URL`, `JWT_SECRET_KEY`, and any email/SMTP settings required.

+See `.env.example` and `EMAIL_SENDING_README.md` for email provider configuration and DMARC alignment guidance.

 ### Legacy

 PythonAnywhere artifacts and scripts have been removed.
 Docker-based deployment remains available via `docker-compose.prod.yml` and `deploy_docker.sh` for servers you control.